Immanuel Kant: On the concepts of pure reason

-Kant calls the basic concepts of metaphysics "ideas."
-They are different from the concepts of understanding in that they are not limited by the stricture of possible experience.
+Kant calls the basic concepts of metaphysics "ideas".
+They are different from the concepts of understanding in that they are not limited by the critical stricture limiting knowledge to the conditions of possible experience and its objects.
 "Transcendental illusion" is Kant's term for the tendency of reason to produce such ideas.

-Although reason has a "logical use" of simply drawing inferences from principles, in "The Transcendental Dialectic," Kant is concerned with its purportedly "real use" to arrive at conclusions by way of unchecked regressive syllogistic ratiocination.
+Although reason has a "logical use" of simply drawing inferences from principles, in "The Transcendental Dialectic", Kant is concerned with its purportedly "real use" to arrive at conclusions by way of unchecked regressive syllogistic ratiocination.
 The three categories of relation, pursued without regard to the limits of possible experience, yield the three central ideas of traditional metaphysics: